Historians: Read Tag List

 These considerations pertain to obtaining a list of PI Point names from PI Data Archive.

-- Often, an Intelligence Hub data pipeline processes many PI Points that need to be obtained first.
+- Often, an Intelligence Hub data pipeline processes solution many PI Points that need to be obtained first.

 - It is typically best to use the PI Connection Point Browse Input Type to obtain the list of PI Points to use in the downstream Connection Input Reference.